aldo-222/Restaurant-Data-Analysis-Tokyo/README.md

 At first glance, it's just variety, but behind it I saw a question worth exploring:
 How does business performance shift when we analyze it strategically.

-To explore these, I divided the dataset into three groups and created decision-oriented tools: a matrix, a pareto chart, an attraction index and simulations tied to real scenarios.
-The project reflects not only what I found, but how I think: with structure, curiosity about behavior, and focus on turning data into real business action.
+To explore these, I divided the dataset into three groups and created decision-oriented tools.
+The project reflects not only what I found, but how I think: with structure and focus on turning data into real business action.
 The kind of thinking I can bring to any strategy-driven team.

 [For the full process, including all visualizations and step-by-step, click here](https://github.com/aldo-222/Restaurant-Data-Analysis-Tokyo/blob/main/notebooks/final_integrated_version.ipynb)